scottbedard/h/README.md

 // children may also be a mixed array of child items h('div', ['hello', h('span', 'world')])

-// event listeners use an `onEventName` syntax
-// typescript will infer the event type from the method name h('button', { onClick: handler })
+// listeners use an `onEvent` naming convention, typescript will infer the event type h('button', { onClick: handler })
 ```